Skip to Content

 How to propagate a rubber plant from branch cuttings

-Hey folks, I’ve got another propagation post for you!
-I recently shared a rubber plant care guide post, and today I’m sharing all about how to propagate a rubber plant from a cutting.
+Hey folks, I’ve got another propagation guide for you!
+I recently shared a rubber plant care guide, and today I’m sharing all about how to propagate a rubber plant from a cutting.
 Rubber plant propagation is not difficult, but it does take some patience.

 Like most plants, it’s best to take cuttings to root in the spring and summer.
 That’s when it’s typically actively growing.
-However, you can technically propagate plants all year round—as I update this post in February, I am currently rooting rubber plant cuttings 🙂
+However, you can technically propagate plants all year round—you just need to make sure you have the right conditions…warmth, light, and humidity.

 beautiful large rubber plant